Nissan ex-CEO tells Japanese court Ghosn's pay was too low - WTMJ

 Kelly’s trial, before a panel of three judges, is expected to last for several more months.
 More than 99% of Japanese criminal trials result in convictions.

-Nissan, who has been charged as company, has acknowledged guilt.
-But it also is still standing trial, as is standard in Japan.
+Nissan has been charged as a company.
+It has acknowledged guilt but is still standing trial, as is standard in Japan.

 Yuri Kageyama is on Twitter https://twitter.com/yurikageyama